 The decentralized procedure provides for approval by one or more other concerned EU Member States of an assessment of an application for marketing authorization conducted by one EU Member State, known as the reference EU Member State.
 In accordance with this procedure, an applicant submits an application for marketing authorization to the reference EU Member State and the concerned EU Member States.
 This application is identical to the application that would be submitted to the EMA for authorization through the centralized procedure.
 The reference EU Member State prepares a draft assessment and drafts of the related materials within 120 days after receipt of a valid application.
 The resulting assessment report is submitted to the concerned EU Member States who, within 90 days of receipt must decide whether to approve the assessment report and related materials.
 If a concerned EU Member State cannot approve the assessment report and related materials due to concerns relating to a potential serious risk to public health, disputed elements may be referred to the European Commission, whose decision is binding on all EU Member States.
-In accordance with the mutual recognition procedure, the sponsor applies for national marketing authorization in one EU Member State.
-Upon receipt of this authorization the sponsor can then seek the recognition of this authorization by other EU Member States.
+In accordance with the mutual recognition procedure, the sponsor can then seek the recognition of this authorization by other EU Member States.
 Authorization in accordance with either of these procedures will result in authorization of the medicinal product only in the reference EU Member State and in the other concerned EU Member States.